rackerlabs/technical-blog/_posts/2020-03-10-announcing-the-launch-of-armor-anywhere.md

   produce an increased security outcome with minimal overhead.
 - Have Rackspace manage events and alerts to drive better outcomes around business requirements.
-- Add or subtract tools based on your needs to take advantage of technical innovation and future mix-and-match capabilities.
+- Add or subtract tools based on your needs to take advantage of technological innovation and future mix-and-match capabilities.